 At some point, servers need to be put on the public internet.
 Whether that be a VPS in the cloud, or your new homelab.
 Once a server is on the internet, it’s subject to anything and everything the internet has to offer, from botnets to hackers and script kiddies.
 It’s…

 As it is Cyber Security Month, now is the perfect time to work on improving the security on my websites, projects, and servers.
 But, upgrading them for now isn’t good enough for me, I wanted to add a way of scanning projects automatically, to check for any new issues.

-Express is one the most popular JS servers, and fortunately, they have a security guide, that contains some of best ways to write secure servers.
+Express is one of the most popular JS servers, and fortunately, they have a security guide, that contains some of the best ways to write secure servers.
 One of the best and simplest ways is to add the helmet middleware, a combination of other middleware that drastically increase security.
-It's incredibly easy to add too, at just 3 lines of code!
+It’s incredibly easy to add too, at just 3 lines of code!

 You can use securityheaders.io to check if any headers are being sent by your server that shouldn’t be, As well as see how you can improve.
 Here’s the report for my website, powered by my static server tstatic.

 One of the easiest ways to keep your code secure is to make sure your dependencies are secure.
 Fortunately there’s a tool to check this, nsp.
 It checks the Node Security Project for known vulnerabilities, and reports them to you, as well as how to mitigate them.

 Keeping dependencies up to date is generally a good thing, and likely to help with the above.
 Upload you